redbonzai/trending-hashtags/PerformanceTesting.md

 wrk -t4 -c200 -d30s http://localhost:8080/tweet
 ```

-Gradually increase the `-c` (concurrent connections) value to understand how your system scales and identify the point at which performance starts to degrade.
+Gradually increase the `-c` (concurrent connections) value to determine system scalability by viewing latency and requests/s times.
+This also helps to determine the points at which the system starts to degrade in performance.

 #### b.
 Varying Thread Counts
-Use different thread counts to find the optimal value for your system:
+Vary the thread counts to determine optimal value and possible bottlenecks:

 ```sh
 wrk -t2 -c100 -d30s http://localhost:8080/tweet